HappyOrNot: History

 The company was founded by Heikki Väänänen and Ville Levaniemi in 2009.
 As of October 2017, it had 65 employees and 4,000 clients using 25,000 terminals in locations such as airports, shops and hospitals.
-Notable applications include Heathrow Airport since 2012, which was a breakthrough contract for the company as it made the terminals visible to international business leaders, and the stadium of the San Francisco 49ers, which uses the terminals to find and solve service problems (such as bathrooms running out of paper towels) in real time during events.
+Among the first big international customers were Heathrow Airport in 2012 which was a breakthrough contract for the company as it made the terminals visible to international business leaders, and the stadium of San Francisco 49ers that used terminals to find and solve service problems in real time, like bathrooms running out of paper towels.
+The terminals were originally developed as a tool for collecting anonymous employee feedback before being marketed more broadly for customer satisfaction.